DataDog/hiring-engineers/answers.md

 *Get an event to appear in your email inbox (the email address you signed up for the account with)*

-I tried to do this as follows, but no success yet:
+I tried to do this as follows, but I didn't receive an email in my inbox:
 <img src="img/img-3.png">